 What we didn’t like

-- Our main dislike is for the Lisbon-Porto part; not enough albergues on the route, and long distances between them.
+- Our main dislike is for the Lisbon-Porto part; not enough albergues on the route, and long distances between towns.

 Difficulty level